If you’re a history buff, Saint Mary-of-the-Woods is a treasure trove of architecture and artifacts.

 Founded in 1840, Saint Mother Theodore and the Sisters of Providence contributed significantly to settling Indiana.

-Did you know that 26 buildings at Saint Mary-of-the-Woods are listed on the National Register of Historic Places?
+Did you know that 66 buildings, sites, structures and objects at Saint Mary-of-the-Woods are listed on the National Register of Historic Places?
 Seventeen of those were built during the leadership of Mother Mary Cleophas Foley, general superior from 1890-1926.
 The Church of the Immaculate Conception was completed in 1907.
 Other buildings of this era include: The Woodland Inn (1894); Guerin Hall and the Conservatory of Music (1913); the O’Shaughnessy Dining Hall (1921) and The Blessed Sacrament Chapel and Le Fer Hall (both in 1924).

 Throughout the grounds you’ll also see stones which mark some extremely noteworthy sites.